larjohn/OpenUp-Thessaloniki-Climate-2025/README.md

 </p>

-This App provides interactive forecasting and of Thessaloniki's Air Quality Index (AQI) using historical pollution and open weather data for correlation and visualizations. <br />
+This App provides interactive forecasting of Thessaloniki's Air Quality Index (AQI) using historical pollution and open weather data for correlation and visualizations. <br />
 • AQI forecasting using Facebook Prophet, with historical air quality data from Thessaloniki. <br />
 • Custom AQI estimation based on user-specified pollutant values.
-(Estimate AQI for a selected day based on user-input pollutant concentrations ( PM2.5, CO, etc.), with an hourly forecast for the rest of the day. <br />
+(Estimate AQI for a selected day based on user input pollutant concentrations ( PM2.5, CO, etc.), with an hourly forecast for the rest of the day. <br />
 • Weather correlation visualizations, showing how AQI trends relate to temperature, humidity, and precipitation.

 ## Demo App